hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/report.md

 - **Issue with Deposit on Unminted NFTs Causing Unexpected Calculation Errors**

   The issue addresses a flaw in the NFT deposit system.
 It points out that a user can deposit on NFTs that haven't been minted yet.
 An attacker could exploit this by reserving NFTs for some users, then locking them out with a small deposit.
 In the same vein, an attacker could deposit on future NFTs and lock out new users.
 This bug can cause the 'enterFarm' function to fail and possibly lead to unexpected calculation errors.
-The testers provided a potential solidity script to reproduce the issue.

   **Link**: [Issue #42](https://github.com/hats-finance/Wise-Lending-0xa2ca45d6e249641e595d50d1d9c69c9e3cd22573/issues/42)